 - Proof of applicant’s return to home country after travel (certification of employment (not older than a month) / employment contract or other information proving employment / school or student certificate / proof of business registration and tax form / proof of immovable property).

 if you are covering your costs - proof of personal solvency (bank statements from the previous 6 months)if your company or inviting party is covering the costs of travel and living – official letter from the employer (with companys letter head, stamp, signature , date), clearly mentioning the applicant, his position, salary, years of service and approval for absence, as well as information who will bear applicatns travel and living costs.

 - Original invitation letter from the business partners in Germany with stamp and signature, mentioning:

 The full address and contacts of the company/organisation

 Purpose and duration of the visit / detailed program

 The person who will bear the costs of travel and living

 - Proof of accommodation (e.g. hotel reservation / proof of possession of own real estate / confirmation that a host will provide private accommodation)

-- Proof of medical insurance minimum coverage 30.000 Euros per person, covering emergency treatment, ambulance transportation, transportation back to applicants home country; valid in all Schengen states for the entire validity of the visa
+- Proof of medical insurance (from Korea) minimum coverage 30.000 Euros per person, covering emergency treatment, ambulance transportation, transportation back to applicants home country; valid in all Schengen states for the entire validity of the visa

 Please note that these are the standard required documents.
 The competent Embassy maintains the right to ask for further documents or information if necessary.